ssitaru/foxbot/README.md

-﻿NOTE: This version is kept for historical reasons.
-If you would like to see the newest version, head over to foxtrotfire's [github](https://github.com/foxtrotfire/foxbot).

 foxbot - a bot for plug.dj
 ==========================
 foxbot is a great way for room moderators on [plug.dj](http://plug.dj) to entertain and manage the crowd.